arzekeil/wlu-course-info-api/README.md

 ## Future Improvements

+1. Develop a CI/CD pipeline using GitHub Actions or GitLab to automate the process of running tests on the application and building the Dockerfile so that it can be ready for deployment.

+2. Turn the API serverless by using AWS Lambda or an adjacent technology.

-1. Automate the process of running the web scraping bot that scrapes the Academic Calendar for course information.
+3. Automate the process of running the web scraping bot that scrapes the Academic Calendar for course information.

-2. Automate the process of running the python script everytime new data is pulled from web scraping the Academic Calendar.
+4. Automate the process of running the python script everytime new data is pulled from web scraping the Academic Calendar.

-3. Automate the process of uploading the formatted data onto MongoDB.
+5. Automate the process of uploading the formatted data onto MongoDB.

 ## Technologies Used

 ETL: Beautiful Soup, Python.
 Rest API: Node.js, Express.js.
 Database: MongoDB.
+Containerization: Docker.
+Cloud: Heroku.

 ## Try It Out!